elysiajs/documentation/docs/patterns/mount.md

 ```

 ## Reusing Elysia
-You can even reused multiple existing Elysia project in your server.
+You can even re-use multiple existing Elysia project in your server.

 ```ts
 import A from 'project-a/elysia'